sheunaluko/typescript_apis/README.md

 # Typescript APIs
-A documented and clean collection of typescript code for composability and re-use.
+A documented and clean collection of typescript code for composability and re-use :)

 ### Start node repl
 ``` ./bin/nrepl ```